redhat-developer/odo/docs/getting-started.md

 ### Using Service Catalog with odo

-If you use `minishift` you need to use minishift version 1.22 or above.
+If you use Minishift you require version 1.22 or above.

 In order to use the Service Catalog it must be enabled within your OpenShift cluster.

- 1. Start an OpenShift cluster, version 3.10.0 and above
+ 1. Start an OpenShift cluster, version 3.10 and above
  2. Enable the Service Catalog:
  ```sh
   MINISHIFT_ENABLE_EXPERIMENTAL=y minishift start --extra-clusterup-flags "--enable=*,service-catalog,automation-service-broker"
  ```

 3. After you enable or start `minishift` use:
     * `odo catalog list services` to list the services
     * `odo service <verb> <servicename>` to list service catalog related operations

-### Adding a Custom Builder
+### Adding a custom builder

-OpenShift enables you to add a [custom image](https://docs.openshift.com/container-platform/3.7/creating_images/custom.html) to bridge the gap in the creation of custom images.
+OpenShift enables you to add a [custom image](https://docs.openshift.com/container-platform/3.7/creating_images/custom.html) to bridge the gap between the creation of custom images.
 A custom builder image usually includes the base image of [openshift/origin-custom-docker-builder](https://hub.docker.com/r/openshift/origin-custom-docker-builder/).

 The following example demonstrates the successful import and use of [redhat-openjdk-18](registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift) image:

 **Prerequisites:**
-oc binary is [installed](https://docs.openshift.org/latest/cli_reference/get_started_cli.html#installing-the-cli) and present on the `$PATH`
+`oc` binary is [installed](https://docs.openshift.org/latest/cli_reference/get_started_cli.html#installing-the-cli) and present on the `$PATH`

 **Procedure:**